FancyWaifu/Malachi_stack/README.md

 I'm writing my own network stack in Python for educational purposes and fun.
-Maybe could use this for real world application but I doubt it
+Maybe could use this for real world application but I doubt it.
 Still have a lot to work on with this project

 Prerequisites
 1) Linux/macOS with Python 3.10+ (No idea if it works on windows)